Shape9190/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 Training data consists of 80% of total data

 ## Evaluation Data
-Testing was performed on the remaining 20% of the data
+Testing was performed on the remaining 20% of the total data

 ## Metrics
-_Please include the metrics used and your model's performance on those metrics._
+The metrics used were the precision score, recall score, and Fbeta score.

+The datasets results:
+Precision: 0.8582
+Recall: 0.7173
+F1: 0.7814

 ## Ethical Considerations